 Circumstances changed, but the prophet of God did not.
 In victory or in defeat, in power or in adversity, in affluence or in indigence, he is the same man, disclosed the same character.
 Like all the ways and laws of God, Prophets of God are unchangeable.

 An honest man, as the saying goes, is the noblest work of God, Muhammad was more than honest.
 He was human to the marrow of his bones.
 Human sympathy, human love was the music of his soul.
-To serve man, to elevate man, to purify man, to educate man, in a word to humanize man-this was the object of his mission, the be-all and end all of his life.
-In thought, in word, in action he had the good of humanity as his sole inspiration, his sole guiding principle.
+To serve man, to elevate man, to purify man, to educate a man, in a word to humanize man-this was the object of his mission, the be-all, and end-all of his life.
+In thought, in word, in action, he had the good of humanity as his sole inspiration, his sole guiding principle.

 He was most unostentatious and selfless to the core.
 What were the titles he assumed?
 Only true servant of God and His Messenger.
 Servant first, and then a messenger.
 A Messenger and prophet like many other prophets in every part of the world, some known to you, many not known you.
 If one does not believe in any of these truths one ceases to be a Muslim.
 It is an article of faith.

 "Looking at the circumstances of the time and unbounded reverence of his followers," says a western writer "the most miraculous thing about Muhammad is, that he never claimed the power of working miracles."
 Miracles were performed but not to propagate his faith and were attributed entirely to God and his inscrutable ways.
 He would plainly say that he was a man like others.
 He had no treasures of earth or heaven.
 Nor did he claim to know the secrets of that lie in the womb of future.
 All this was in an age when miracles were supposed to be ordinary occurrences, at the back and call of the commonest saint, when the whole atmosphere was surcharged with supernaturalism in Arabia and outside Arabia.